So much to know. So many questions.

 At least one adult Bible study class is offered every Sunday at 9:45.
 Meeting locations include the nave (seating area of the church) and the 2nd-floor classrooms; locations are announced in the Sunday bulletin.
 Some of the studies are topical (e.g., “Why do we practice closed communion?”
 “What does Scripture teach about predestination?”), while others focus on a book or section of the Bible (e.g., 1 Corinthians; Genesis).
 All materials, including Bibles (ESV) and handouts, are provided, but if you’d like to bring your own Bible, please do.

-Additional classes, including New Testament Greek, a college student and young adult Bible study (ages 18-30), and topical Bible studies, are offered on Wednesday evenings at Sound Words Academy during the school year.
+Additional classes for adults, college students, and young adults (ages 18-30), are offered on Wednesday evenings at Sound Words Academy during the school year.
 New classes often start in September and January.
 You can join a topical Bible study or the young adult study at any time.
-If you’re interested in taking Greek, please talk to Pastor Bruss.

 When staffing and interest permit, the church offers a young adult study (for ages 18-30, roughly) that includes a short worship service at the beginning of the evening.
 Recent topics have included why Lutherans worship as they do and “burning issues” of our day and age.